alberthli/frogger/README.md

 print("Grasp generated!")
 model.viz_config(q_star)
 ```

+Note that the first time you run the code, there will be `numba` compilation happening, so it will be slower.
+Afterwards, the compiled code should be cached, so everything will run quickly.

 ### Robot Model
 We allow robot descriptions using URDFs or SDFs.
 We enforce that the _entire_ robot must be described in a single file.
 Important details that are required in the description: